gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - If a user is looking at a product full screen, then the nav bar disappears too
 - A user can dismiss the full screen image by tapping anywhere on the image.
    - state of the post view returns to prior state

+#### Design Stories
+- Image
+   - display at 640px wide, original aspect ratio is preserved
+   - vertically centered within content area (does not include status bar)
+   - background is white

 ### 3.4 Reviews page